 Hyaluronic acid is generally well tolerated, with minimal potential side effects, and may help to avoid longer-term use of pain relieving medications.

 PRP is designed to accelerate healing of tendon injuries and osteoarthritis naturally.
-PRP technology was initially developed 20 years ago to abide wound healing and blood loss.
+PRP technology was initially developed over 20 years ago to abide wound healing and blood loss.
 But now its benefits are being used towards facilitating tendon and pain management.
-In 2006 a study published in the American Journal of Sports Medicine showed that over 90% of patients with tennis elbow were completely satisfied with the results of their PRP treatments and avoided surgery.

 Patients should consider PRP treatment if they have been diagnosed with any of the following: